SteinDevlop/Expociencia_Reconocimiento_Facial/README.md

 # Expociencia_Reconocimiento_Facial_10

-🤩 Welcome to exposcience 2021 🤩
+🤩 Welcome to expo science 2021 🤩

 The files you see here belong to the facial recognition project with machine learning from grade 10